Interior Design Masters Degree Course

-A Master of Arts in Interior Design is a program that's meant to take your architecture, interior design, or creative arts skills to a higher level.
+A masters degree course in Interior Design is a program that is meant to take your architecture, interior design, or creative arts skills to a higher level.

-Though more challenging than the Bachelor of Arts program, it is an extremely exciting study that prepares students for top-notch professional careers in the interior architecture and interior design industries.
+Though it is more challenging than the Bachelor of Arts program, it is an extremely exciting study that prepares students for top-notch professional careers in the interior architecture and interior design industries.

 If you fall within these two categories, this article is for you.

-The post-graduate program covers major topics and these include:
+The post-graduate (MA) program covers major topics of interior designing.
+They include:

 - Interior architecture